Pest ProblemsCan Bed Bugs Live in Wood Furniture

 This way you eliminate any potential bed bug hiding spots.

 The less clutter, the fewer places for surviving bed bugs to hide.

 The use of steamers can be an excellent, chemical-free method for treating bed bugs and their eggs in your mattress.
 The temperature of the steam must reach 120 degrees or higher in order to effectively kill them.
 Using the nozzle, glide it slowly over all probable bed bugs hiding spots.

 If nothing helps with your bed bug problem, throw out your mattress.
 We advise you to take care of the infestation before you buy a new mattress.
 Because if you don’t, the bed bugs will infest that one, too.

 By now you may be asking yourself “How dare bed bugs live on my bed?”
 Don’t worry, there are certain measures you can take to stop the parasitic insects from invading your home.
 For your convenience, the experts at Fantastic Services have gathered a list of all the ways to prevent bed bugs in the mattress.

-This kind of device actually exists, no joke.
-The special monitors are made to slip under the feet of your bed and that way they stop the insects from climbing on to your bed.
-It’s really easy to install: just carefully lift each leg of your bed and put the monitor under it.
-The idea is that you check regularly the gadget for any bed bug activity.
+The bed bug interceptors are made to slip under the feet of your bed and that way they stop the insects from climbing on it.
+It’s really easy to install: just carefully lift each leg of your bed and put the bed bug interceptors under it.

 If you are a fan of public laundromats, you have to be extra careful with your clothes there.
 Why?
 Because this is one of the ways in which you get bed bugs.
 The insect is notorious for its hitchhiking habits and it loves to travel from home to home thanks to laundromats.